nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 Then list the contents of the directory again using `ls`.
 You should see that a new entry, called `testfile`, exists.
 It does not have a slash at the end, showing that it is not a directory.
 The `touch` command just creates an empty file.

 Some terminals can color the directory entries in this very convenient way.
-In those terminals, use `ls -G` instead of `ls`.
+In those terminals, use `ls -G` instead of `ls` if you are on a Mac or `ls --color` if you run on Windows.
 Now your directories, files, and executables will have different colors.

 Now if you use the command `ls -l` you will notice that `testfile` has a size of zero.
 OK then, let's get rid of `testfile`.
 To remove a file, just enter the command: